eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

-Skill sets for computer architects in domain-specific processor architecture design, for domain-specific architecture or domain-specific accelerators:
+Skill sets for computer architects in domain-specific processor architecture design, for domain-specific architecture or domain-specific accelerators, and hardware/software co-design of domain-specific computer systems:
 + skill set:
 	- NVIDIA is in search of Summer 2022 intern candidates with interests in computer architecture to join our memory system architecture team!
 This team drives memory system architecture in products tailored to NVIDIA’s world changing SOCs for autonomous vehicles, mobile systems, server systems, deep-learning, and gaming.
 	- Developing architecture and micro-architecture to improve the state-of-the-art in memory system optimizing along the axes of performance, power efficiency, complexity, area, effort, and schedule.